gavinlyonsrepo/cylon/README.md

 cylonCfg.conf file setup example:
-Just copy and paste this into file and change paths for your setup.
+Just copy and paste this into file and change paths for your setup. alternatively a config file template with dummy values is in documentation folder of the repository.

 > Destination1="/run/media/$USER/Linux_backup"
 >